pgRouting/website/donate.rst

 There are two kinds of financial contributions, we accept:

-* **Sponsorships**: A sponsorship is an commitment for several years to financialy contribute to the project
+* **Sponsorships**: A sponsorship is a commitment of one or more years to financialy contribute to the project.

 * **Donations**: a donation is an occacional financial contribution to the project.